webcompat/webcompat.com/README.md

 This repository hosts the code and design which runs most of the [webcompat.com Web site](http://webcompat.com/).
 This is mostly a **work in progress**.

 ## Contributing

-Contributions are welcome (and encouraged!).
+Contributions in the form of code or issues are welcome.
 Please check out [CONTRIBUTING.md]( https://github.com/webcompat/webcompat.com/blob/dev.webcompat.com/CONTRIBUTING.md) for more instructions.

 ## Design Chart Guidelines
 ### Icon